Initiation Phase

 Getting Started

-The Initiation Phase lays the foundation for the entire SiD process.
-This is where the project takes shape: assembling the team, understanding the client's needs, setting initial boundaries, and planning the process design.
+The Initiation Phase lays the foundation for the entire SiD process: assembling the team, understanding the client's needs, setting initial boundaries, and planning the process design.
+It sets the culture and expectations that carry through every phase that follows.

 Key Activities

-Client briefing and intake: Understanding what the client or initiator wants to achieve, their constraints, and their expectations.
+Client briefing and intake: Understanding what the client wants to achieve, their constraints, and expectations.
+The project manager scouts requirements and creates a project brief covering duration, team size, facilities, deliverables, boundary conditions, and legal responsibilities.

 Stakeholder identification: Initial mapping of all parties who affect or are affected by the system.